LasseRosenow/riot-runtime-config/README.md

 ### Definitions

 - __Configuration Path__: A complete configuration path (CP) is a unique identifier of a configuration parameter.
 It is used to tell the registry, which root configuration group, configuration schema, schema instance etc. are currently addressed.
-The registry needs this information, so that it knows where to look for the requested values etc. Below is an regex example showing how the configuration path is structured.
+The registry needs this information, so that it knows where to look for the requested values etc. Below is a regex example showing how the configuration path is structured.
 All path elements have to be integers:
  `root_group_id/schema_id/instance_id/(group_id/)*parameter_name`\
 In reality the amount of "group_ids" is limited to 8 and can be changed with a `define`, so the regex is a bit simplified.